dinkelk/stocker/README.md

 Likelihood of Meeting Goal: 88.8%
 ```

-Note that the median value is around 1.8 million dollars with a mean absolute deviation (MAD) of 580 thousand dollars.
-This is well above our goal of 1 million dollars.
+Note that the median value is around $1,800,000 dollars with a mean absolute deviation (MAD) of around $580,000.
+This is well above our goal of 1 million dollars, and the variability is acceptable.
 By analyzing the results from all 400 scenarios, stocker reports that the likelihood of meeting our 1 million dollar goal is 88.8% using our portfolio and savings plan.

 To get a better feel for the results we can produce a few useful plots.
 The first is a historgram which shows the distribution of the final portfolio values for each of the 400 runs.